CEREC® Dental Restorations

 Dental Crown Procedure

-Tooth Preparation – Once the treatment plan is finalized, Dr. Becker will prepare the teeth by removing a small amount of the natural tooth structure to accommodate the dental crown.
+- Tooth Preparation – Once the treatment plan is finalized, Dr. Becker will prepare the teeth by removing a small amount of the natural tooth structure to accommodate the dental crown.
 CEREC® eliminates the need for a temporary tooth cap.
 Dr. Becker will take digital images of the prepared tooth and create a digital 3-D model of the new dental crown.
 These images are used to fabricate a comfortable, beautiful and natural functioning dental crown using our onsite dental laboratory equipment.

 - Final Restoration – For patients receiving a dental crown using CEREC® technology, their restoration can be created while they wait.
 In just one visit to our Ellicott City dentist office, you may be fit with your final dental crown restoration.
 The dental crown will be permanently bonded to the prepared tooth.
 Patients will enjoy immediate results.